| Tax

 has been low.
 As a result, economic growth has not kept pace with

 the rest of Canada and real incomes per capita have fallen.
+The government is committed to reversing this trend and to

 restoring British Columbia’s economic vitality.
 A key to